Xf4kt0r/Xf4kt0r.github.io/README.md

 # ScratchPad
 My scratch to write about things cyber related!
+Check out the Wiki.